NecromancerLev0001/LightingFury/README.md

 >etc..
 >>* Language support: English only
->>* It’s just test version so this program may be some errors.
+>>* It’s just test version so this program may be some bugs.

 >Written by Su-Jin Lee(kanobaoha@gmail.com)